kasunsk/friendly-umbrella/docs/user-guide/company-guide.md

 - **Currency**: Price currency
 - **Price Type**: Indicates if it's a private or default price

+## Viewing Supplier Details

+### Product Details View

+When viewing products in the table, you can see detailed supplier contact information:

+#### Step 1: Click "View Details"
+1. Find the product you're interested in
+2. Click the **"View Details"** button in the Actions column
+3. The product row expands inline to show supplier information

+#### Step 2: View Supplier Contact Information

+The expanded details show:
+- **Phone Number**: Supplier's contact phone number (if available)
+- **Location**: Supplier's business address (if available)

+#### Step 3: Collapse Details
+1. Click the **"Hide Details"** button to collapse the expanded row
+2. The details section closes, returning to the normal table view

+### Benefits

+- Quick access to supplier contact information
+- No need to navigate away from the product list
+- Easy comparison between different suppliers
+- Inline expansion keeps context of your current view

 ### Getting Product Price

 **Using API:**